 At high suction range other procedures are needed to control the suction.
-Applying the vapour equilibrium technique, the relative humidity can be controlled by using diverse chemicals (Ng and Menzies 2007).
+Applying the vapour equilibrium technique, the relative humidity can be controlled by using diverse chemicals and salts (Ng and Menzies 2007).
 The principle of humidity control is that equilibrium develops between the water content of the samples and the relative humidity of the surroundings.
-During our measurement calcium-chloride-hexahydrate was used to adjust the 31 % relative humidity in desiccator which is related to pF 6.21 (162 181 kPa).
+During our measurements three different chemicals were used to adjust the 95.6%, 90% and 31% relative humidity values in desiccator.
+Table X shows the used chemicals and corresponding pF values.
 The mass of the samples was measured weekly until a constant value has been reached.
 The measurement took approx. two months.